buildsec/frsca/README.md

 ## About The Project

-The Secure Software Factory is a prototype implementation of the CNCF's [Secure Software Factory Reference Architecture](https://docs.google.com/document/d/1FwyOIDramwCnivuvUxrMmHmCr02ARoA3jw76o1mGfGQ) which is based on the CNCF's
+Factory for Repeatable Secure Creation of Artifacts (FRSCA) is a prototype implementation of the CNCF's
+[Secure Software Factory Reference Architecture](https://docs.google.com/document/d/1FwyOIDramwCnivuvUxrMmHmCr02ARoA3jw76o1mGfGQ) which is based on the CNCF's
 [Software Supply Chain Best Practices White Paper](https://github.com/cncf/tag-security/blob/main/supply-chain-security/supply-chain-security-paper/CNCF_SSCP_v1.pdf)